deepinv/deepinv/docs/source/deepinv.sampling.rst

-The negative log likelihood can be set using :meth:`deepinv.optim.DataFidelity`, which includes Gaussian noise, Poisson noise, etc. The negative log prior can be approximated using :meth:`deepinv.optim.ScorePrior`, which leverages Tweedie's formula, i.e.,
+The negative log likelihood can be set using :meth:`deepinv.optim.DataFidelity`, which includes Gaussian noise, Poisson noise, etc. The negative log prior can be approximated using :meth:`deepinv.optim.ScorePrior` with a denoiser from :any:`models`, which leverages Tweedie's formula, i.e.,

 .. math::